-Parole Grant is directly responsible for docketing cases, preparing agendas, maintaining official records and producing Commission orders for parole, conditional release, conditional medical release, and the control release program.
-Additionally, this department offers post-conviction services to victims and is a liaison through the interstate compact for the transfer of supervised releasees.
-This department also provides public notice of the Commission's weekly public meetings, supervision and transfers, and coordinates out-oftown voting sessions.
+Parole Grant is composed of five sections directly responsible for docketing cases, preparing agendas, maintaining official records and producing Commission orders for parole, conditional release, conditional medical release, and the control release program.
+Additionally this department offers post-conviction services to victims and is a liaison through the interstate compact for the transfer of supervised releases.
+This department also provides public notice of the Commission's public meetings, supervision and transfers, and coordinates out-of-town voting sessions.